 lexical resources – for each language we have general purpose resources (such as wordnets), but also resources developed specifically for the industrial partner, from corpora that reflect the topics represented in the partners' data.

-Making a comprehensive analysis of all variations is not feasible.
-We then adopt the strategy of using the base configuration for each EDA, plus one or more configuration recommended by the EDA developers based on the performance of their EDA on the general purpose datasets mentioned above.
+A comprehensive analysis of all variations is not feasible.
+We adopt the strategy of using the base configuration for each EDA, plus one or more configuration recommended by the EDA developers based on the performance of their EDA on the general purpose datasets mentioned above.

 Apart from the variations in the configurations and parameters related to the EDAs, there are also several possible experimental set-ups: